TotallyInformation/node-red-contrib-infocache/README.md

 The primary purpose of the node is as a companion to [node-red-contrib-uibuilder](https://github.com/TotallyInformation/node-red-contrib-uibuilder) which provides an easy web app builder for Node-RED.
 While uibuilder provides a dynamic communications channel between the Node-RED server and each connected client browser, when a client connects (or the user reloads the page), any dynamic data is lost and the client has to wait for future messages to arrive.
 This node allows that issue to be resolved. uibuilder sends control messages when clients connect, disconnect and when they are ready to receive data.
 These messages come from port 2 on the uibuilder node and you can feed that port directly into an InfoCache node.
 By default, the "ready for content" uibuilder control message will trigger the InfoCache node to send the contents of the cache for that client only.

 There are a number of settings that you can apply that will control how much data is cached and how/when it is cleared.
 You may need to use some or all of these if you are passing a large number of messages/topics through the cache. **No hard limits are applied** other than those settings and it is perfectly possible to **crash Node-RED** by filling up the memory if you overdo the cache.
+Send a message with the format `{"cache-control":"CLEAR"} to empty the cache, see [Clearing the Cache](#clear-the-cache) for details.

 ## Contents
 <!-- TOC -->